Speak to our nurses

 If you are very unwell your GP may send you straight to hospital.
 Or you may go to A&E yourself, for example if you have severe pain.
 Once you are in hospital, the doctors can assess your symptoms and do tests to work out what’s wrong.
 They can also treat any symptoms you have.

-CDCs aim to diagnose people with non-specific symptoms that could be cancer more quickly.
-These symptoms include unexplained weight loss, extreme tiredness (fatigue), tummy pain or feeling sick (nausea).
+These services aim to more quickly diagnose people with non-specific symptoms that could be cancer.
+Symptoms include unexplained weight loss, extreme tiredness (fatigue), tummy pain or feeling sick (nausea).
 These are symptoms that people with pancreatic cancer often have.

-Most people seen at a CDC will not have cancer.
+Most people seen at a diagnosis service will not have cancer.
 If you do have cancer, your test results will be sent to a team of specialists at the hospital called a multidisciplinary team (MDT).
 The MDT will plan the next steps in your care.

 Wherever you live, you should be seen as quickly as possible.
 Ask your GP when you might have your tests.
 If you don’t get an appointment within this time, contact your GP again.